 All these things considered, it’s no wonder that Forbes once listed Birmingham in the top 15 U.S. Cities’ Emerging Downtowns.
 The cultural renaissance, millennial interest, stable and growing real estate market, and undeniable economic growth all add up to make Birmingham an investment market unlike any other.

 It’s Still A Steal

 This trend doesn’t just apply to housing.
-Forbes listed Birmingham as one of America’s most affordable cities, and it’s not hard to see why.
-In fact, Birmingham’s total cost of living is a full 27.4% lower than the national average, and the savings don’t stop there.
+Birmingham was recently ranked as one of America’s most affordable cities, and it’s not hard to see why.
+In fact, Birmingham’s total cost of living is a full 20.9% lower than the national average, with housing costs clocking in at just 34.3% of the national average – and the savings don’t stop there.
 Alabama has some of the lowest property tax rates in the nation, with Jefferson County’s effective property tax rate coming in at a measly 0.645%.
-The average property owner in Alabama pays just $528 per year in property taxes, nearly 75% less than the national average.
+The average property owner in Alabama pays just $550 per year in property taxes, 75% less than the national average.

 A Foothold for the Future

 There’s no denying that the Millennial generation is having a huge impact on markets across the country.
 A generation that is moving and shaking all over the nation cannot be ignored, and prominent investing and finance publications have spent the past few years emphasizing the importance of investing in markets that are attractive to Millennials.
 With Millennials starting twice as many new businesses as their parents’ generation, and starting them almost 8 full years earlier, this generation’s got momentum you don’t want to miss out on.

 Birmingham – which was ranked second in the nation for attracting Millennial homebuyers – is an obvious choice for any investor looking to ride this wave.
 In fact, Birmingham ranked 7th out of 150 major metro areas for growth in the young professional population – young people with degrees are flocking to the Magic City.